jsbisht/aws-developer-associate/cloud-front.md

 - ALB can use ACM to manage certificate generation and management
 - With Custom Origin EC2 or On-Premise servers we need to apply certificate manually

-**NOTE**: For all the cases, the certificate needs to match the DNS name of the origin.
+> For all the cases, the certificate needs to match the DNS name of the origin.

 From the viewer side, the certificate applied to Cloudfront needs to match the DNS name of whatever your customer are using to access Cloudfront.